 Watch the video of the ‘A Voz da Arte’ project that was designed by IBM Brasil together with Ogilvy and the teams of the Pinacoteca:

 While not many museums have the resources of IBM to spend six months developing a guide of this kind, this likely points to the future of museum audio guides.
-A future where technology can help deliver a more personalised experience for visitors be that in the gallery or when visiting virtually.
+A future where museums use artificial intelligence can help deliver a more personalised experience for visitors be that in the gallery or when visiting virtually.